 The best way is always to have yourself recommended by the offices of accounting firms or lawyers who will manage the procedures for you without charging you crazy sums.
 Movetoasia works with a lawyer based in Ho Chi Minh City who has been responsible for opening the structure, obtaining work permits and residence permits.
 Prices vary from simple to quadruple, we invite you to consult different firms and get your own idea.

-To get an idea of the rates, a lawyer’s service to set up the structure, opening a professional bank account, obtaining work permits, resident card should be estimated at 1600€ (price we paid ourselves for Movetoasia, no hidden fees).
+To get an idea of the rates, a lawyer’s service to set up a limited company, opening a professional bank account, work permit, resident card should be estimated at 1600€ (price we paid ourselves for Movetoasia, no hidden fees).
 This price is just an estimation as 100% foreign companies with multi members would require multiple work permit and resident cards.

 Declare your personal & corporate taxes